bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipper-hq.md

 ## Control panel behavior

-When you set Shipping Origins using the API, you cannot delete the fields using the Control Panel.
-You must send a /DELETE request to the metafields resource.
+When you set Shipping Origins using the API, you cannot delete the fields using the control panel.
+You must send a `DELETE` request to the metafields resource.

 ## Add ShipperHQ metafield